ms/buildtogether.tech/delivery/index.md

 the people you're trying to help how you can help them.
 This doesn't mean spamming people with discount coupons; instead, it means explaining the problem that the product will solve in ways that will reach the intended users.
-I have been more startups fail because of poor marketing than because of poor programming; it is also out of scope for this book, but <cite>Jackson2017</cite>
+I have seen more startups fail because of poor marketing than because of poor programming; it is also out of scope for this book, but <cite>Jackson2017</cite>
 is a good introduction.